aknavj/aknavj.github.io/Grabing models and textures from game or 3D application.md

 The following selection was made not because I loved those titles, but because there is still a lack of third-party community extraction tools for file formats.
 They are hard to crack or not interesting enough to give a try.
 This serves as proof that you can still extract game data from most of the games without official or community support.

-* For a Graphics Analyzer section I have used the game on steam [Alien: Isolation](https://store.steampowered.com/app/214490/Alien_Isolation/) from Creative Assembly.
+* For a Graphics Analyzer section I have used the DirectX 11 game steam-version of [Alien: Isolation](https://store.steampowered.com/app/214490/Alien_Isolation/) from Creative Assembly.

-* For Ripper Tools section I choose to use older DirectX 9 game [Dead Space 2](https://store.steampowered.com/app/47780/Dead_Space_2/) from Visceral games (EA)
+* For Ripper Tools section I choose to use older DirectX 9 game steam-version of [Dead Space 2](https://store.steampowered.com/app/47780/Dead_Space_2/) from Visceral games (EA)

 #### Graphics Analyzers